ShauryaPandey/Assembly-Game/README.md

 11. **7-segment displays**: There was no inbuilt support for displaying 7-segment displays.
 So for each of the 10 numbers 0 through 9, I determined what their bitmasks would be so that if I do _and_ with the 7 bits representing the 7 segments, I am able to get the necessary segments on.
 I had a 2-digit 7-segment display, so I had additional logic for determining the values to be displayed on the displays.
 So I divide the 2-digit number by 10; the resultant lower word contains the quotient, which goes in the first segment, and then the result is logically right-shifted twice by 8 to get the remainder, which is in the upper word.
 One of the input registers contains the x offsets; the upper word contains the right offset, and the lower word contains the left offset.
 This offset information is used to draw the segment.
 Implemented function pointers by making dedicated subroutines for displaying each segment a through f.
 I have a memory allocation of 7*4 = 28 bytes, where 4 bytes each hold the address of each of the subroutines of displaying a segment.
 This memory is labelled SevenSegmentFunctions, and using offsets of 4 bytes, it is used to jump to required draw subroutines for the segments.
 12. **Sound**: I used the API provided by Easy68K, allowing me to use the DirectX player to load .wav files.
 I loaded 10 MJ songs into the DirectX player, and the order they have been loaded into the player is also the index that can be used to tell the DirectX player to play that particular song.
 So using a var CurrentSong = 0, I could increment it when needed and play the necessary song.

-**Gameplay** :
-You have 60 seconds to collect 10 songs and make sure to dance sufficiently so that you entertain the crowd with MJ's charismatic dance and singing!

 I am a huge huge Michael Jackson fan (as are millions of people even today), so when in my Game programming class Jeremy asked the each of us to take up a game idea and create a game design document of either an existing game or an original, I first thought of one of those standard mobile games where you have a basket and you must dodge the bombs while collecting the fruits.
 I reconciled that basic premise with my deep desire to make a Michael Jackson game.
 Throughtout the 3 weeks of development I listend to so much of MJ that it made the development process a thrilling journey!
 Three cheers for the King of Pop!